Three Mindset Changes For Second Stage Business Leaders

 With the right mindset, you stay in control of new opportunities and problems; without the right mindset, you struggle and waste time with solutions that don’t work.

-Often times in Stage 2, the best answer – the one that will get you the best results – is not the cheapest.
-But many Stage 2 leaders can’t break the frugal mindset, and are stuck in a cycle of underinvestment that never gets them where they need to go.
+Often times in second stage business, the best answer – the one that will get you the best results – is not the cheapest.
+But, many second stage business leaders can’t break the frugal mindset, and are stuck in a cycle of underinvestment that never gets them where they need to go.
 Focusing on ROI, not upfront cost, is a mindset shift that must be made in order to break that cycle.

-Success in Stage 1 is a built on one-to-one sales, and that intimate contact is important to win early adopters.
-In Stage 2, though, making sales customer-by-customer is not scalable.
+Success in start-ups is a built on one-to-one sales, and that intimate contact is important to win early adopters.
+In second stage businesses, though, making sales customer-by-customer is not scalable.
 What’s needed is the ability to sell to a market.
-The change from sales-driven to marketing-driven is a big one, and if a Stage 2 leader thinks she can just do “more of the same,” she’ll never be able to scale the business beyond her ability to add good sales people.
-(And we all know how hard that is.
+The change from sales-driven to marketing-driven is a big one, and if a second stage business leader thinks she can just do “more of the same,” she’ll never be able to scale the business beyond her ability to add high-quality sales people.
+And we all know how hard that is.
 If you want to grow your business, you have to create an effective marketing machine that brings customers to your salesforce.

 What can you do if you’re stuck because of your mindset?

-Find someone with experience in your situation, who can help you understand the right mindset
+Work with someone with experience in your situation, who can help you understand the right mindset